OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaSolidDielectricMaterial.md

         default: 0.0

-        <p class=jekyll-theme-minimal scene-class-attr-comment">controls the strength of the iridescence effect</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">controls the strength of the iridescence effect</p>

     <h3>iridescence_apply_to</h3>